SNTag/.dotfiles/emacs-26.2/readme.md

 links in the format of 'docs/to-X' which will open the default online documentation in your default web browser.
 For example, I need help with org (docs/to-org-manual) or ess (docs/to-R-ess).
 I type the relevant command, and it will open in firefox.

+## Installation

+In the home directory for this git repo, there is a file 'setup-emacs-TagOS.sh'.
+It was written for linux.
+The script will set up a specific flavor of emacs, not install emacs itself.
+It will set up the init file, transfer snippets, and install the borg-collective.

+## Requires
+- xfce4, konsole, or gnome-terminal (see Borg-Collective/SNTag-quirks-and-twerks.el > defun borg/open-terminal-in-workdir) **NOTE** complications from having multiple terminals installed.
+- multi-term installed from git to ~/.emacs/site-elisp/
+- aweshell installed from git to ~/.emacs/site-elisp/
+- aspell-en **EXPECT LONG FILE LOADING/EMACS INIT TIME WITHOUT THIS**

 ## Current keybinds: User/Init Defined
 A number of custom bindings/functions for this version of emacs are bunched under certain categories: